codewordcreative/susty-icons/README.md

 Very welcome.
 Reach out to me here or at my website, codewordcreative.com.

 ### Contributing
-Very, very welcome.
+Very welcome.
 Ideally, reach out, so we can avoid doing the same work twice.
 I have a fair few icons in different stages of optimisation and can advise on the best approaches for consistency.
 Equally, I’m open to advice from others on improving my own work in this regard.
 I’m many things, but I’m not a trained designer.

 ## Attribution, forks, modification, licensing